letsencrypt/website/README.md

 # Troubleshooting with Hugo

-If you see the error:
+If you see any error:

 > Failed to load translations in file "en.toml": unsupported file extension .toml

-Your version of Hugo is probably too old.
-Please use the version specified in [netlify.toml]
+Your version of Hugo is might be too old.
+Please use the latest version specified in [netlify.toml]

 # Translations - internationalization (i18n)

-To help with translation, please see [TRANSLATION.md].
+For better help with translation, please see [TRANSLATION.md].

 [Let's Encrypt website]: https://letsencrypt.org/
 [Hugo]: https://gohugo.io/